 In a linear regression model examining the effect of species traits on the slope of spring appearance date vs. year, slope did not vary significantly with mean spring appearance date (F1,34 = 0.12, p = 0.73, Fig. ), voltinism (F1,34 = 0.0015, p = 0.97), or their interaction (F1,34 = 0.65, p=0.43).

-In a separate linear regression model examining the effect of species traits on the slope of spring appearance date vs. spring temperature, slope varied significantly with mean spring appearance date (F1,34 = 6.28, p = 0.02), such that species that appear later in the year tended to have more negative slopes compared to species that appear earlier in the year.
-Slope also varied significantly with the interaction between voltinism and mean spring appearance date (F1,34 = 5.84, p = 0.02), with late, higher voltinism species generally being more sensitive to changes in temperature (Fig 2).
-We did not observe a significant effect of voltinism alone on slope (F1,34 = 0.63, p = 0.43).
-Adding overwintering stage to the model did not significantly improve the model fit (ANOVA, F2,32 = 0.10, p = 0.91).
+Phenological sensitivity (the slope of the early date versus spring temperature relationship) was greater for species with later mean spring appearance dates (F1,34 = 6.28, p = 0.02), such that species that appear later in the year tended to have more negative slopes compared to species that appear earlier in the year.
+There was also an interaction between voltinism and mean spring appearance date (F1,34 = 5.84, p = 0.02), such that the relationship between phenological sensitivity and mean spring appearance was stronger among species with higher voltinism compared to those that only have a single brood per year (Fig 2).
+Including either voltinism on its own or overwintering stage did not improve the model fit (ANOVA, F2,32 = 0.10, p = 0.91 and p = ??, respectively).

 Table 1.
 Summary of slopes, r-squared values, and p-values from linear regression models of spring appearance date vs. year and spring temperature in NC Triangle butterfly species, in addition to the mean and standard deviation (SD) of spring appearance date for each species.
 Mean and SD spring appearance date may differ between year and spring temperature models due to differences in values omitted due to high Cook’s Distance value.